 No parent likes to see their little ones suffer from uncomfortable tummy symptoms.
 Determining the cause of tummy troubles in toddlers may require careful evaluation, so it’s essential to work with a health professional to rule out an organic cause.
 However, significant changes may warrant taking a look at diet and the possibility of food sensitivity.

 A useful starting point to see a potential relationship between foods and symptoms is to keep a 7-day diet diary (keep in mind that it may take a few days to develop symptoms related to a food trigger).
-Since goat milk proteins form a gentler curd in the tummy and are degraded faster than cow milk protein, goat milk may be a solution for children with tummy troubles associated with cow milk consumption*.
+Since goat milk proteins form a gentler curd in the tummy and are degraded faster than cow milk protein, goat milk may be an option for children with minor issues associated with cow milk sensitivity*.

 By keeping an eye on the relationship between the food children eat and the poop that comes out, parents can better influence their children’s digestive health and happiness.